§ Setup · Prerequisites

 node sdk

-import { createNuvouchIntegratorClientFromEnv } from "@nuvouch/integrator-sdk";
+import { Nuvouch } from "@nuvouch/node";

-// reads NUVOUCH_INTEGRATOR_API_KEY
+// reads NUVOUCH_API_KEY

 In the integrator console, treat NUVOUCH_CALLBACK_SECRET as the canonical server env var name for the callback secret you receive or rotate there.
 If your platform uses a secret manager instead of env vars, store the same value there and resolve it when verifying callbacks.